kopeckyf/taupy/documentation/source/simulation/populations.rst

 Setting up a population
 =======================

-A debate can progress without any agents present.
-In this case, arguments will be inserted to, or uncovered from, the argument map until a stopping criterion is used.
 Simulations in which agents update their belief systems need to be initialised with a list of positions.
+This is optional: a debate can progress without any agents present.

 When simulations are initialised with a population, the agents from this population update their belief systems in response to argument introductions and sentence